Albertzue/learning_notes/aws/ANS/keypoint.md

 Accelerated site-to-site VPN isavailable only with TGW VPN attachment, where you can enable it, but you do not manage or even view the accelerators.

+VPC peering has no bandwidth limit unlike Transit Gateway (50Gb/s per VPC attachment)

+AWS Transit Gateway Network Manager Route Analyzer, which is designed for analyzing routes in a transit gateway network, not within a single VPC

 #### PrivateLink endpoint:
 You cannot create a service endpoint for an ALB.
 Endpoint services require either a NetworkLoad Balancer or a Gateway Load Balancer